alippman2002/alec-knitout/README.md

 # alec-knitout
-Alec's knitout files for Bertoldi Group
+Alec's knitout files for Bertoldi Group (Python and Knitout)

-Simple knit swatches are found in initial_dev folder.
+Simple knit programs which generate a .k Knitout file are found in initial_dev folder.

 Pixel-based development for the square waterbomb tessellation fold are in the pixel folder.
 Pixel inputs used to debug and to create varying origami knits are found in pixel/pixel_ref.
 The .k files geneerated for each tessellation knit can also be referenced.